cgrindel/rules_spm/doc/spm_versions.md

 **RETURNS**

-A `string` representing the semantic version.
+A `string` representing the semantic version, if found.
+Otherwise, `None`.

 <a id="#spm_versions.get"></a>